cogdatasci/web_scrapers/README.md

         <br> — Subreddit id is of the form - r/subreddit_id (for a particular page) </ul>
         <br> — Query could be a string to filter out contents related to it </ul>
 7. The execution generates 2 csv files in the current directory (reddit_data.csv and reddit_data_comments.csv)
+8. After running the Reddit_Data_Scraper.py, run <b>Push_Data.py</b> to push the data scraped to the database
+9. Fill the credentials in Push_Data.py received from the secure password management tool
+10. Run the commmand `python3 Push_Data.py` in the terminal and monitor the console for response
+11. After the completion of the process, you will observe - <b>Process Complete</b> message